erlerobot/erle_gitbook/en/ros/tutorials/rosnavigating.md

 ``` bash
 $ roscd catkin/
 ```
-This works because `catkin` is currently the only ROS package that starts with `catk`.
+This works because `catkin` is currently the only ROS package that starts with `catkin`.

 ### Review
 You may have noticed a pattern with the naming of the ROS tools: